TexasInstruments/tinyml-tensorlab/README.md

 - [2024-June] Release version 0.6.0 of the software
 - [2024-July] Release version 0.7.0 of the software
 - [2024-August] Release version 0.8.0 of the software
+- [2024-September] Release version 0.9.0 of the software

 <hr>
 ---